PyGreSQL/PyGreSQL/docs/contents/pgdb/cursor.rst

 Fetch all (remaining) rows of a query result, returning them as list of named tuples.
-The field names of the named tuple are the same as the column names of the database query as long as they are valid Python identifiers.
+The field names of the named tuple are the same as the column names of the database query as long as they are valid as field names for named tuples, otherwise they are given positional names.

 Note that the cursor's :attr:`arraysize` attribute can affect the performance of this operation.